Refuge Recovery is a practice, a process, a set of tools, a treatment, and a way to heal addiction and the suffering made by addiction.

 In doing so, individuals can learn to identify the source of their substance abuse, triggers, and ultimately, find lasting support in moving past it.

-At Level Up West Palm Beach, we firmly believe that the best chances of addiction recovery are when clients are given the right tools.
+At Level Up Palm Beach County, we firmly believe that the best chances of addiction recovery are when clients are given the right tools.

 But that is still only half of the battle; making those resources accessible and convenient plays a significant role in the likelihood of proper Recovery.